sasip-climate/GRICAD-usage/netxsimdg_GRICAD.md

 You can then monitor if your run is running and when it is finished with the command : `oarstat -u mygricadlogin`.

-## 2. Each time you start a new session and want to compile nextSIM-DG, activate its environment
+## 2. <a name="part2"> Each time you start a new session and want to compile nextSIM-DG, activate its environment </a>

 * Activate:
 ```bash